adrianokerber/schema-validator-service/README.md

 Next steps

+- Revamp SchemaFactory.
+We should register our schemas so we could search for the right one instead of hardcoded options
+- Add HttpResponseFactory for response normalization
 - Change from Minimal API to Fast Endpoints
 - Split csproj based on vertical slice architecture
   - Core/Domain